-Rushd wrote authoritative texts on a wide variety of subjects including music theory, mathematics, psychology, theology, Islamic philosophy, logic, physics, astronomy and medicine.
+Rushd wrote authoritative texts on a wide variety of subjects including music theory, mathematics, psychology, theology, Islamic philosophy, logic, physics, astronomy, and medicine.

 Dante Alighieri was one of the foremost poets of medieval Europe.
-Born in the 1265, he was actively involved in the internal politics of Florence at a time when the city was rife with political feuds and armed conflicts.
+Born in 1265, he was actively involved in the internal politics of Florence at a time when the city was rife with political feuds and armed conflicts.

 He was among the first to make a decisive departure from the elitist Latin language and decided to write in the vernacular, laying the basis for Italian as a language.

-He then went on to produce a rich literature of poetry in Italian which made him one of the greatest European poets of the medieval period and the greatest Italian poet whose legacy has endued intact to this day.
+He then went on to produce a rich literature of poetry in Italian which made him one of the greatest European poets of the medieval period and the greatest Italian poet whose legacy has endured intact to this day.

-The Divine Comedy went on to influence writers, thinkers, artists and poets throughout the late medieval period and the Renaissance, down to this day.
+The Divine Comedy went on to influence writers, thinkers, artists, and poets throughout the late medieval period and the Renaissance, down to this day.

-William of Ockham was a 14th century Franciscan friar in England who became one of the most prominent figures of the century regarding subjects such as philosophy, logic, physics and theology.
+William of Ockham was a 14th-century Franciscan friar in England who became one of the most prominent figures of the century regarding subjects such as philosophy, logic, physics, and theology.